cristinaedens/react-bubbles/README.md

 - [ ] What steps can you take in your web apps to keep your data secure?

-•Using protected routes can help make sure that only people who are logged in can view pages with secure information.
-Using an axiosWithAuth call that sends a unique token will help do this so that it will only show if the right token is there.
+•Using protected routes,
+• axiosWithAuth call

 - [ ] Describe how web servers work.

 •A web server stores copies of data, to be served to clients.
-A client will use a URL to send a request to the server.
 The server  then sends the requested data back to the client, which is then viewable through the client's browser.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

-•create,
+•create, post
-•read,
+•read, get
-•update,
+•update, put
 •delete

 ## Project Set Up